visibilityspots/blog/content/pages/profile.rst

 Combining own knowledge with the shared knowledge of a group of highly experienced colleagues to realize technical high standard projects.

+**July 2017 - present | Contineous Integration Engineer -** `Zappware`_ **- HASSELT**

+Automation of the CI chains for the components developed by the different teams in a dockerized container world.
+From IOS to Android to C++ and some backends.

 **June 2015 - June 2017 | System engineer -** `Newtec Cy`_ **- SINT-NIKLAAS**

 Automating the validation environment for the `dialog`_ infrastructure using different types of open-source tools like puppet for configuration management, looking at packer for building reproducible image artefacts and a private cloud for the provisioning part.
 In such a way a validation engineer can easily spin up a specific test environment to perform the necessary test banks to validate the dialog hub against many different setups.